-The SNT have an effective partnership with Neighbourhood Watch representatives from Highlands and adjoining areas.
+The Metropolitan Police Safer Neighbourhoods Team have an effective partnership with Neighbourhood Watch Representatives from Highlands and adjoining areas.

 This falls under the banner of CAPE (Community Action Partnership Enfield) and is supported by Committee Members of WERA.

 CAPE meetings cover a range of issues generated by discussion about reported crimes, perceived trends, threats to security, local observations, insights and ideas.

 CAPE members, Neighbourhood Watch representatives and SNT Officers are also active on a WhatsApp group which posts crime alerts and information about suspicious activity, including video recordings.

 The same material can be posted to https://www.met.police.uk/a/your-area/met/enfield/highlands/

 You should always call 999 when it is an emergency, such as when a crime is in progress, someone suspected of a crime is nearby, when there is danger to life or when violence is being used or threatened.

 You should call 101 to report crime and other concerns that do not require an emergency response.
 For example, if: